anshoomehra/Notes/DL_Quick_Notes.md

 # This document is quick reference to key concepts and their definitions

+- Terms:
+  - **Numerical, Categorical**
+  - **Discrete, Continuous**
+  - **Nominal Numbers**: Nominal numbers or categorical numbers are numeric codes, meaning numerals used for labelling or identification only.
+The values of the numerals are irrelevant, and they do not indicate quantity, rank, or any other measurement. e.g. SSN
+  - **Polynomial**:
+  In mathematics, a polynomial is an expression consisting of variables (also called indeterminates) and coefficients, that involves only the operations of addition, subtraction, multiplication, and non-negative integer exponents of variables.
+An example of a polynomial of a single indeterminate x is x<sup>2</sup> − 4x + 7.
+An example in three variables is x<sup>3</sup> + 2xyz<sup>2</sup> − yz + 1
+  - **Quadratic** : A quadratic equation is an equation of the second degree, meaning it contains at least one term that is squared.
+The standard form is ax² + bx + c = 0 with a, b, and c being constants, or numerical coefficients, and x is an unknown variable.
+One absolute rule is that the first constant “a” cannot be a zero.

 **A loss function is a part of a cost function which is a type of an objective function.**

 - **Loss Functions**: is usually a function defined on a data point, prediction and label, and measures the penalty.